shyakx/BK-Pulse-v1/README.md

 ```

 **Important**:
-- Replace `postgres123` with your actual PostgreSQL password (this is just an example)
+- ⚠️ Replace `YOUR_POSTGRES_PASSWORD_HERE` with your actual PostgreSQL password
-- For production, generate a new random string for `JWT_SECRET` using the command shown above
+- ⚠️ Generate a unique JWT secret - DO NOT use placeholder values
 - If your PostgreSQL is on a different port, update `DB_PORT`
+- Never commit this file - it's in `.gitignore` for security

 #### Step 5: Set Up Python ML Environment (Optional but Recommended)